Pointwise Stabilization of Discrete-time Stationary Matrix-valued Markovian Chains: Concluding remarks

 \section{Concluding remarks}

-For a Markovian jump linear system, we introduced two concepts --- pointwise convergence and pointwise exponential convergence.
-The latter is expected in many aspects, like numerical computation, optimization control and so on.
-These two kinds of stabilizabilities are not equivalent to each other, in general.
-However, we showed that if the Markovian jump linear system is product bounded, then the pointwise convergence and pointwise exponential convergence are equivalent to each other.
+For a discrete-time Markovian jump linear system, in this note we have introduced two concepts --- pointwise convergence and pointwise exponential convergence in terms of probability measure.
+These two types of convergences in general are not equivalent to each other.
+The classification of the type of convergences is important in many aspects, such as in numerical computations, in optimal control and so on.
+Thus it it important to know under what condition they share the same convergent property.
+However, to show that is not so straightforward.
+In this note, we proved that if the Markovian jump linear system is essentially nonuniformly product bounded, then the pointwise convergence and pointwise exponential convergence are equivalent to each other under the framework of symbolic dynamics.